-Given the challenge, manufacturer turns to 3D printers as the solution.
-3D printing skips the need of custom-made mold and allows manufacturer to start components production immediately and cost-effectively.
+Given the challenge, manufacturers turn to 3D printers as the solution.
+3D printing skips the need for custom-made molds and allows manufacturers to start components production immediately and cost-effectively.

 Minimizing physical inventories has been an increasingly important practice for companies which actively pursuing cost savings.

 Previously, companies need to set aside a sizable amount of funds to manufacture and manage inventory.